Whatnot

 Very Low Risk

-Our 'Very Low Risk' rating for Whatnot stems from its position as a rapidly scaling category leader backed by top investors, indicating a significantly lower chance of failing to reach a liquidity event for employees when compared to other startups.
+Our “Very Low Risk” rating for Whatnot is based on its status as a rapidly scaling category leader backed by top investors, which suggests a lower probability than other startups that it will fail to reach a liquidity event for employees.

 Funding Stage